Twoleaps/GSOC-L1/README.md

 # GSOC-L1
 Mentorship template for preparing for Google summer of Code challenge.
-Type = Level 1
+Type = Level 1.
+Powered by [Twoleaps.com](www.twoleaps.com)

 ## How to use this template?